• Insights

 Regulations on emissions & filter technology in FMCG

-21 October 2021 Posted by Ben Van Dyck My Future Product, Perspectives, Smart FMCG & Consumer
+21 October 2021 Posted by Ben Van Dyck FMCG & consumer, Perspectives, Product innovation

 In our ever-growing awareness of emissions and personal health, we’re seeing regulations for emission management and filtering technology entering the realm of FMCG solutions and devices.
 Health safety isn’t just a legal requirement around the world, but also a marketing tool, and in some cases it becomes a proprietary FMCG solution requirement.